alxtrnr/bongo-twisty/content/blog/rnf/index.md

 {{< divider >}}

 Make what you will of all that.
-I see some irony in St George's heritage; in the saltire being inspired by the Picts defeating the English in battle; that St Patrick's Cross represents cronyism, privilege and favour rather than anything more noble than that.
+I see irony in St George's heritage; in the saltire being inspired by the Picts defeating the English in battle; that St Patrick's Cross represents cronyism, privilege and favour rather than anything more noble than that.

 I am not a fan of "Operation Raise the Colours".
-It does not instil in me any patriotism or national pride.
+It does not instil in me feelings of patriotism or national pride.
 I do not feel represented.
 It's an unfortunate association I now have by virtue of living in an area where so many flags have been raised.

 Pondering whether to exercise my freedom of expression my removing those that I can.
-I've decided instead to purchase the Refugee Nation Flag and hoist that up on the lamppost that stands right outside my house.
+I've decided instead to purchase the Refugee Nation Flag and zip tie that to a lamppost on the main road.
 An orange and black flag inspired by the life vests many refugees had to wear in their search for a safer land to live.
 An orange and black flag as a symbol of hope and solidarity.
 It would be great if anyone reading this did the same and encouraged like minded folk to do so.

 {{< glightbox-figure
    src="rnf.webp"